anywhichway/intersector/README.md

 # Updates (reverse chronological order)

 2020-11-06 v1.1.0 - Addressed a major bug where intersector was returning incorrect results when provided 3 or more arguments.
 As a result, inetersector is slightly slower but still the fastest across primitives, keyed objects, and full objects.
-Add more unit tests and a more realistic benchmark test to avoid this kind of thing in the future!
+Added more unit tests and a more realistic benchmark test to avoid this kind of thing in the future!

 2020-09-24 v1.0.17 - Added Downrunner documentation support.
 Improved browser export.